By Car

 • Proof of registration (required)

-• Reflective jacket & warning triangle (required)
+• Reflective jacket & warning triangle (strongly advised)

 • International Driving Permit (IDP) (required if your license is in a non-Roman alphabet)